micss-lab/MCA4MARL/README.md

 #include <iomanip>
 ```
 =================================================
-4) To compile the source code (RevAP-V1.cpp) press F9 or in menu bar select Execute---> Compile.
+# Compilation and Running the Source Code
-5) To run the source code (RevAP-V1.cpp) press F10 or in menu bar select Execute---> run.
+1) To compile the source code (RevAP-V1.cpp) press F9 or in menu bar select Execute---> Compile.
-6) You can directly run the RevAP-V1.exe to see the results.
+2) To run the source code (RevAP-V1.cpp) press F10 or in menu bar select Execute---> run.
-7)
+3) You can directly run the RevAP-V1.exe to see the results.